shawndromat/yumblr/README.md

 Rails backend RESTful API.

-Post-sign-in, Yumblr is a one-pager with Backbone MVC handling AJAX requests back to rails.
+Post-sign-in, Yumblr is a single-page app with Backbone MVC handling AJAX requests back to rails.